 1. Wire Cutters

 Wire cutters allow you to cut headpins, eyepins and jewelry stringing wire.
 Always put the flat side of the cutters closest to the work for a closer cut.
+Be sure to cover the portion of the wire that will be cut off so that it doesn’t fly across the room.
+Here are a couple of wire cutter brands I recommend.

 Don’t cut memory wire with your wire cutters though as it will put dents in your cutting edges making the wire cutters fairly useless.
 If you are going to be cutting memory wire I recommend buying memory wire cutters.
 Yes, there is a tool made specifically for cutting memory wire.